According to the American Red Cross, Only 2 in 10 Americans feel prepared for a catastrophic event.

 Check out…Emergency Go Bag Checklist

-Would You Take Steps Necessary to Prepare for Emergency Disaster If It Were Easier?
+Would You Take the Steps Necessary to Prepare for Emergency Disaster If It Were Easier?

 The American Red Cross found that 82% of us would happily prepare if it were made more accessible.